 - Call you before 8 in the morning or after 9 at night in your time zone

 - Call you repeatedly at your place of work or business if they have been told not to call

 - Contact you directly if you are represented by an attorney

 - Threaten you or verbally harass you (using swear words, calling you names, etc.)

-To eliminate the constant collection calls, we recommend making a formal, written request to LVNV Funding to cease telephone contact and provide all communications in writing.
+To eliminate the constant collection calls, you have the option to make a formal, written request to them to cease telephone contact and provide all communications in writing.
 You can write to the company at this address:

 LVNV Funding, LLC